arjun-menon/arjun-menon.github.io/index.md

 I currently work on fintech (banking software mainly) at a company in Toronto.

-I love building useful (and fun) software in spare time as well.
+I love building useful (and fun) software in my spare time as well.
 {# I'm looking for new job opportunities at the moment.
 Feel free to take a look at my open source works [**on GitHub**](https://github.com/arjun-menon), or my [résumé](https://gratom.com/arjun-menon/resume/), or the recommendations I've received on [LinkedIn](https://www.linkedin.com/in/arjungmenon/).
 If you know of any jobs that I might be a good fit for, please send them my way! #}

 * Some of my recently-updated hobby projects includes: